 - Dispense-as-written (DAW) requirement: If your doctor writes a brand-name prescription when a generic equivalent is available, you will pay the regular copay plus the difference in cost between the brand-name and generic drug.
-To obtain an exception, your doctor must contact Express Scripts to explain why a generic equivalent isn’t acceptable.
+To obtain an exception, your doctor must contact Cigna to explain why a generic equivalent isn’t acceptable.

 Preventive Generic Prescriptions

 Preventive generics are covered at a retail pharmacy and Mail Order at 100%.
 Regardless of which Cigna medical plan you are enrolled in, you’ll be required to fill your maintenance medications in a 90-day supply using Cigna 90 Now Home Delivery program or at an in-network retail pharmacy.